 Locked in a dead heat at two wins each, Vanderbilt asks Alain Paine, sailmaker and afterguard of the Yankee, to join the crew of the Rainbow.
 Alain accepts the offer and brings with him some excellent spinnakers used by the Yankee.

-During the fifth race - which has a windwardleeward course with leeward start-the Rainbow races ahead.
-Using the sail of the Yankee, the Rainbow has the edge over the other boat, and, taking advantage of the problems that assail the Endeavour when it tries to raise its spinnaker, wins the race by over four minutes.
+During the fifth race - which has a windward leeward course with leeward start - the Rainbow races ahead.
+Using the sail of the Yankee, the Rainbow has the edge over the other boat, and, taking advantage of the problems that assail the Endeavor when it tries to raise its spinnaker, wins the race by over four minutes..

-With the results standing at three to two in the Rainbow's favor, the boats enter the sixth race, which has a triangular course.
-The Endeavour makes a great start and leads throughout the first side.
+With the results standing at three to two in the Rainbow's favour, the boats enter the sixth race, which has a triangular course.
+The Endeavor makes a great start and leads throughout the first side.
 The Rainbow is experiencing problems in using a spinnaker it has borrowed from the Weetamoe.

-Even though the Endeavour was the favorite, and the best boat in the race, Sir Thomas' crew - some of whom were armatures - made too many mistakes, and this ended up costing Sopwith the race.
+Even though the Endeavor was the favourite, and the best boat in the race, Sir Thomas' crew - some of whom were armatures - made too many mistakes, and this ended up costing Sop with the race.